manwar/theweeklychallenge/content/blog/review-challenge-115.md

 **ab** → **bc** → **ca**  ( → ) <br>
 **ax** → **xy** → **ya**

 This extra interconnectedness had the potential to cause some confusion, and needed to be accommodated with some of the techniques we saw.
+At the end we'll touch on an algorithm specifically designed to address this circumstance.

 Or what about duplicate strings?
 Again the case is undefined.